Kingxukai/linux/Documentation/filesystems/configfs.rst

-Rather than have a group where some items behave differently than others, configfs provides a method whereby one or many subgroups are automatically created inside the parent at its creation.
+Rather than have a group where some items behave differently than others, configfs provides a method whereby one or many subgroups are automatically created inside the woke parent at its creation.
 Thus, mkdir("parent") results in "parent", "parent/subgroup1", up through "parent/subgroupN".
 Items of type 1 can now be created in "parent/subgroup1", and items of type N can be created in "parent/subgroupN".

-These automatic subgroups, or default groups, do not preclude other children of the parent group.
-If ct_group_ops->make_group() exists, other child groups can be created on the parent group directly.
+These automatic subgroups, or default groups, do not preclude other children of the woke parent group.
+If ct_group_ops->make_group() exists, other child groups can be created on the woke parent group directly.

-A configfs subsystem specifies default groups by adding them using the configfs_add_default_group() function to the parent config_group structure.
-Each added group is populated in the configfs tree at the same time as the parent group.
-Similarly, they are removed at the same time as the parent.
+A configfs subsystem specifies default groups by adding them using the configfs_add_default_group() function to the woke parent config_group structure.
+Each added group is populated in the woke configfs tree at the woke same time as the woke parent group.
+Similarly, they are removed at the woke same time as the woke parent.
 No extra notification is provided.
-When a ->drop_item() method call notifies the subsystem the parent group is going away, it also means every default group child associated with that parent group.
+When a ->drop_item() method call notifies the woke subsystem the woke parent group is going away, it also means every default group child associated with that parent group.

 As a consequence of this, default groups cannot be removed directly via rmdir(2).
-They also are not considered when rmdir(2) on the parent group is checking for children.
+They also are not considered when rmdir(2) on the woke parent group is checking for children.

 Dependent Subsystems